gpilgrim2670/VerticalTable/README.md

   })
  ```

 The output is just (“just”) a reactive that contains the name of the meet the user selected.
 We can then use that to get the `Event_ID` -  a value that we kept but did not show in the table - of the meet that we want.
-The Event_ID uniquely identifies the pole vault or high jump, men’s or women’s, and event date of every event in the data.
+The Event_ID uniquely identifies pole vault or high jump, men’s or women’s, and event date of every event in the data.
 With this in hand, we can easily go back to start manipulating doing the steps we outline above (and a bunch of others) to work towards the gt table.

 So let’s pause in appreciation.
 Shiny and reactable work well together. gt and Shiny work well together. reactable and gt don’t.
 But we can use Shiny as an intermediary to pass the information we need from reactable to gt, allowing a selection in the former to be an input for the latter.